Chang052052/rag-study-assistant/README.md

 The proposed system follows a retrieval-augmented pipeline:
 - Document segmentation into manageable text chunks
 - Sparse retrieval using keyword-based (BM25-style) methods
-- Dense retrieval using TF-IDF semantic similarity
+- Semantic baseline retrieval using TF-IDF vector space similarity
 - Evidence-grounded answer generation with explicit source citations

 ## Evaluation Plan
 The system is evaluated using a manually curated set of exam-style questions.